thuml/Transfer-Learning-Library/docs/get_started/introduction.rst

 ===============================     ==========================================================================
 Directory                           Usage
-common/vision                       Datasets, models, transforms frequently used in vision tasks. common/utils                        Tools for training, analysis, or measure common/modules                      Frequently used modules in transfer learning dalib/adaptation                    Adaptation algorithms and losses for DA dalib/translation                   Image translation algorithms for DA
+common/vision                       Datasets, models, transforms frequently used in vision tasks. common/utils                        Tools for training, analysis, or evaluation common/modules                      Frequently used modules in transfer learning dalib/adaptation                    Adaptation algorithms and losses for DA dalib/translation                   Image translation algorithms for DA